 Transfer Identification: Identify all instances where personal data is transferred outside the European Economic Area.

-Legal Mechanism Verification: Verify that appropriate legal mechanisms are in place for all international transfers including adequacy decisions, standard contractual clauses, or other approved methods.
+Legal Mechanism Verification: Verify that appropriate legal mechanisms are in place for all international transfers including EU adequacy decisions and related transfer mechanisms, standard contractual clauses, or other approved methods.

 Safeguard Implementation: Assess implementation of appropriate safeguards for protecting personal data during international transfers.